Own-Data-Privateer/hoardy-web/README.md

 ## Switch to using an archiving server

-In practice, though, your will probably want to [install the `hoardy-web` tool and run `hoardy-web serve` archiving server](./tool/README.md#quickstart), then, [switch `Hoardy-Web` to `Submit dumps via 'HTTP'` mode](https://oxij.org/asset/demo/software/hoardy-web/extension-v1.19.0-pr.png), and then enjoy safe persistent archival with replay and search, like on the screenshots above.
+In practice, though, your will probably want to [install the `hoardy-web` tool and run `hoardy-web serve` archiving server](./tool/README.md#quickstart), then, [switch `Hoardy-Web` to `Submit dumps via 'HTTP'` mode](https://oxij.org/asset/demo/software/hoardy-web/extension-v1.28.0-pr.png), and then enjoy safe persistent archival with replay and search, like on the screenshots above.

 Or, alternatively, you might want to use the [`hoardy-web-sas` simple archiving server](./simple_server/) instead.

+You'll probably also want to add `hoardy-web serve`/`hoardy-web-sas` to Autorun or start it from your `~/.xsession`, `systemd --user`, etc.

 ## ... or, if you are unable or unwilling to do that